Spanish settlement of Puerto Rico

-First settlement
+Landing and first settlement

+On 25 September 1493, Christopher Columbus set sail on his second voyage with 17 ships and 1,200–1,500 men from Cádiz, Spain.
+On 19 November 1493 he landed on the island, naming it San Juan Bautista in honor of Saint John the Baptist.

 The first Spanish settlement, Caparra, was founded on 8 August 1508 by Juan Ponce de León, a lieutenant under Columbus, who later became the first governor of the island.
+He was assisted by Juan Garrido, a Black conquistador from the Kingdom of Kongo.
 The following year the settlement was abandoned in favor of a nearby islet on the coast, named Borinquen, which had a suitable harbor.
 In 1511, a second settlement, San Germán, was established in the southwestern part of the island.
 During the 1520s the island took the name of Puerto Rico while the port became San Juan.

-Migration waves, 1500–1898
+Settler waves, 1500–1898

-From the start of the conquest of Puerto Rico, Castilians ruled over the religious (Roman Catholicism) and political life.
+From the start of the conquest of Puerto Rico, Castilians ruled over the religious (Catholicism) and political life.
 Some came to the island for just a few years and then returned to Spain.
 However, many stayed.

 Among Puerto Rico's founding families were the Castilian Ponce de León family.
 Their home was built in 1521 by Ponce de Leon but he died in the same year, leaving "La Casa Blanca", or "The White House", to his young son Luis Ponce de León.
 The original structure didn't last long; two years after its construction a hurricane destroyed it and it was rebuilt by Ponce de León's son-in-law Juan García Troche.
 The descendants of Ponce de León's family lived in La Casa Blanca for more than 250 years when in 1779 the Spanish Army took control of it.
 Finally, the American military moved into La Casa Blanca in 1898.
 The southern city of Ponce is named after Juan Ponce de León y Loayza, the great-grandson of the island's first governor.